SpencerFleming/GMRepo/README.md

 Tasks that are defined as bug-fixes will recieve exceptionally rigirous testing to ensure there is no regression due to the fixes.

+# Copyright Notice
+For the time being, I'm reserving all rights to this source code.
+I apoligize for the inconvenience!